-The self-conscious expression changed into a frown and before he was aware of it, the entire event was laid out before her in every detail.
-Another cousin to receive his confessional and administer proper penance, though she would doubtless frown at the choice of words as much as Richard had when he received the sorry mess at the townhouse the day before.
+The self-conscious expression changed into a frown and before he was aware of it, the entire event was laid out to her in every detail.
+Another cousin to receive his confession and administer proper penance, though she would doubtless frown at the choice of words as much as Richard had when he received the sorry mess at the Darcy townhouse the day before.
 Like the soldier he was, the good Colonel had been ready to hunt the scoundrel down and put him before a firing squad, or worse, a trip to Portugal to face a castrator he knew.
 He was incensed by Darcy's mild remonstrance and exile, the more so because there was so little he could remedy about it.

-"You meant to fulfil my mother's favourite wish?"
-She cried, incredulous.
+"You meant to fulfil my mother's favourite wish?" she cried, incredulous.
 "To banish yourself, ourselves, to a marriage of little affection, devoid of every proper feeling for the sake of preventing the repetition of an event which only by hindsight and luck you have already avoided?
-You, who swore to me upon first occasion of receiving my mother's hints that you would marry for nothing by the deepest love?
+You, who swore to me upon first occasion of receiving my mother's hints that you would marry for nothing but the deepest love?
 Fitzwilliam," she sighed his first name aloud, and could not escape noticing his flinch at such an intimacy from her.
 "That response alone tells me that you are not reconciled to such a match.
 Let not Wickham win this noble goal from you!
-Go back to your sister and your estates and find her!"
+Go back to your sister and your estates and find your lady!"

-"How, Anne?"
-He queried.
+"How, Anne?" he queried.
 "How shall I find her?
 Have I not already tried for seven years to find the one woman in society who would see beyond my wealth and connections?
 There is none!"

-"Then go out of society!"
-She countered.
+"Then go out of society!" she countered.
 "Surely there are gentlemen and gentlemen's daughters who abhor it as much as we do?
 Or have you acquired other tastes so continuously expounded at this house?
 Do not sink to my mother's level of arrogance, Fitzwilliam, it is a bitter living."

 Darcy sighed, reluctantly conceding to the strength of her arguments.
 It was true that he had yet to fully reconcile himself to the desperate resolution so recently formed.
 His response to her unusual token of intimacy had proven that much.
 And her words were not without merit, for if he did indeed sink to this level, Wickham would have won a far sweeter victory than he could have wished for had his previous attempt succeeded.
-His wealth allowed him the luxury of choice, the loss of his sister's thirty thousand from their inheritance would not demand his wife to the supply the deficit.
+His wealth allowed him the luxury of choice, the loss of his sister's thirty thousand from their inheritance would not demand his wife to supply the deficit.
 And marriage of convenience or no, he would need an heir, else place a burden which no brother would wish to bestow upon a most beloved sister.

 "Then I shall take my leave," he replied, rising from his chair to lean over her and pay his farewells.
 "Unless you wish me to linger until your mother returns?"

 Anne laughed as she raised herself up to meet his embracing kiss.
 "I think not.
 After all if mother finds us thus, all my arguments shall prove a pointless endeavour."
 She cupped his cheek, her frail fingers tracing the handsome sculpture above and beneath.
-"Go and find her cousin.
+"Go and find her, cousin.
 Go find the woman from whom you can stand to hear your name spoken.
 Grant not Wickham this sweet revenge."

 Upon his return to London, Darcy discovered that his next actions had been anticipated and preempted.
 Arriving at his townhouse, he met with his soldiering cousin, the other guardian of his sister's care, who had managed to procure in his absence a companion of the most honest and trustworthy references.
 After reading through these documents and spending two hours with the woman himself, Darcy could do naught but agree with the appointment.